-I tried everything.
-Duolingo, Babbel, Pimsleur, Rosetta Stone — none of them prepared me for the Uber driver who talks fast, the waiter who uses slang, or the date who wasn't going to slow down just because I was learning.
+None of them prepared me for the Uber driver who talks fast, the waiter who uses slang nobody in an app had ever said, or the date who wasn't going to slow down just because I was learning.

 Colombia, Spain, France, Italy, Germany, Portugal.
-Different countries, same problem.
-Everyone around me spoke 2-3 languages effortlessly.
-I was locked outside of it.
+Everyone around me spoke two or three languages effortlessly.
+I was the guy smiling along, waiting for the English-speaker in the group to turn around.

-Three years doing supply chain work.
-Watched the world shift toward Mexico and Latin America.
-I could see the opportunities.
-I couldn't have the conversations.
+Three years doing supply-chain work, watching the world shift toward Mexico and Latin America.
+I could see the opportunities clearly.
+I just couldn't have the conversations that went with them.

-Quit my job.
+Quit the job.
 Every Uber ride, every bar conversation, every awkward moment at the tienda — I was taking notes.
-Not to write a textbook, but to build something that feels real.
+Not to write a textbook, but to build something that sounded like the place I was trying to belong to.

 There's a lot of AI hype right now.
 Translation apps on dates.
 Earbuds whispering real-time translations.
 Products that keep a screen between you and another human forever.